AnkitPrakash687/SwapU/README.md

 1. Message a seller/potential buyer to discuss an item of interest

 ### Milestone 1 Accomplishments
+* Created the layout of the activity and fragments
+* Uploaded necessary drawable resources

+### Milestone 2 Accomplishments
+* Input validation for all user input methods

+### Milestone 3 Accomplishments
 * User authentication
 * Item posting and viewing
 * Messaging between users
 * Google maps functionality for geofencing

-### Milestone 2 Accomplishments
-* Input validation for all user input methods

-### Milestone 3 Accomplishments
 * Layout changes
 * Other minor operational fixes and updates